This recipe is based on one I found over at LXRY by Aan de Poel**’s chef Stefan van Sprang.

 - Heat balsamic vinegar and sprinkle in agar-agar.
 Stir until the agar-agar is completely dissolved.

-- Bring the preparation to a boil and remove from stove at soon as it starts boiling (to activate agar-agar’s properties it should at least be above 90°C /194°F, but not kept boiling)
+- Bring the preparation to a boil and remove from the stove as soon as it starts boiling (to activate agar-agar’s properties it should at least be above 90°C /194°F, but not kept boiling)

 - Using a pipette, drip droplets of the agar-agar preparation into the cold oil.

-- Collect the pearls using a sieve and rinse the pearls with water.
+- Collect the pearls using a sieve and rinse them with water.